 As seen above, an investor who remained invested for a long-term accumulated 25 times more wealth than the one who invested for only ten years.

 Unlike traditional investment instruments, ELSS is also a market-linked equity scheme.

 This structure enables an ELSS scheme to provide an edge over the fixed return investments that offer tax benefits.
-As highlighted in the introduction section, the primary issue with fixed return scheme is that with rising inflation the effective returns tend to reduce.
+As highlighted in the introduction section, the primary issue with the fixed return scheme is that with rising inflation the effective returns tend to reduce.

 On the other hand, with market-linked returns, the alpha over the inflation rate tends to remain high as during different market phases the performance tends to vary.

-This helps in negating the impact of inflation over the long-term.
+This helps in negating the impact of inflation over the long term.

 ELSS provides multiple ways of investment.

 This approach helps in inculcating a habit of saving among investors.
-Also, given the cost of purchase (read as Net Asset Value or the NAV) differs depending on the market performance and changes daily; an SIP way prevents an investor from timing the market.
+Also, given the cost of purchase (read as Net Asset Value or the NAV) differs depending on the market performance and changes daily; a SIP way prevents an investor from timing the market.

 This method of investment typically provides investors with multiple price points for investing, thus helping with rupee cost averaging.